 Once passwordless authentication is in place, monitor performance to determine if it delivers the desired results.
 You should see a drop in shopping cart abandonment on the customer end and an increase in workflow efficiency for your employees.

-The rise of passwordless authentication may usher in a time when no system or application requires a password to log in.
+The rise of passwordless authentication may usher in a time when no system or application requires a password for access in the evolution of authentication.
 Companies looking to streamline workflows, update security and offer an alternative to customers experiencing password fatigue can benefit from switching to passwordless options.
 Since changes in technology inevitably bring new security concerns, it’s time for organizations to start adopting alternatives to outdated authentication methods and bring identity management strategies up to date.